 When it comes to legumes, nuts and seeds, the best ones to consume if you’re on the keto diet are:

-Eat moderately: Almonds, Brazil nuts, cashews, hazelnuts, peanuts and pistachios; nut butter; seeds (such as chia seeds, flaxseed, pumpkin seeds and sesame seeds)
+Eat moderately: Almonds, brazil nuts, cashews, hazelnuts, macadamia nuts, peanuts, walnuts; nut butters; seeds (such as chia seeds, flaxseed, pumpkin seeds and sesame seeds)